Face Fit Testing

 An inadequate fit will significantly reduce the protection provided to the wearer.
 The presence of facial hair in the region of the face seal will significantly reduce the protection provided.

 As people come in all sorts of shapes and sizes it is unlikely that one particular type, or size of RPE face piece, will fit everyone.
 Fit testing will help ensure that the equipment selected is suitable for the wearer.
-Check our Training Calendar out for Face Fit Open Days were we will carry out the process of testing personal protection equipment Download the face fit test booking form to book your appointment now!
+Check our Training Calendar out for Face Fit Open Days were we will carry out the process of testing personal protection equipment.
+Or click here to visit the face fit test booking page to book your appointment now!

 Submit your review